 Between 1950 and the present, the number of commercial farming units in primary agriculture has declined from almost 120 000 to around 39 000.
-This decline has been remarkably steady, and has been accompanied by a commensurate increase in average farm size, and a change in the technology mix on farms (see figure 4 and 5).
+This decline has been remarkably steady, and has been accompanied by a commensurate increase in average farm size, and a change in the technology mix on farms (see figures 4 and 5).
 In short, as farms grow larger, they tend to rely less on labour and more on capital and chemical inputs.
 In terms of employment it is worth mentioning that agriculture used to be the source of employment for many unskilled workers in South Africa.
-The total employment in the 50s was approximately 1.4 million people employed in commercial agriculture, and they supported approximately four million dependents.
-However, the overall trend has been one of job loss, both in terms of regular / permanent jobs, and casual / seasonal

-Figure 4: Long-term trends in number of farm units and average farm jobs.
-In the mid-1990s, the number of people employed in commercial agriculture decreased to 914 000 employees, of which 67% were
+The total employment in the 1950s was approximately 1,4 million people employed in commercial agriculture, and they supported approximately four million dependents.
+However, the overall trend has been one of job loss, both in terms of regular/permanent jobs, and casual/seasonal jobs.
+In the mid-1990s, the number of people employed in commercial agriculture decreased to 914 000 employees, of which 67% were employed on a regular basis while 33% were engaged as casual/seasonal workers (DAFF, more than half, i.e. from 1,4 million jobs in September 2000 to a mere 661000 jobs (DAFF, 2010).